jmgoncalves/filibuster/README.md

 Intro
 -----

-Filibuster is a web-based XMPP client by jmgoncalves
+Filibuster is a web-based XMPP client by jmgoncalves.
+It uses Strophe, jQuery and Handlebars.js.

 Configure BOSH Endpoint
 -----------------------